This article explains the correct method of wiring Q.bloxx Classic modules in a distributed system setup in an industrial environment.

 Wiring requirements for a distributed measurement setup

-To daisy-chain multiple modules on a single UART, an additional 8-way pluggable terminal block (black) is required on the right-hand side of each module.
-This is where the cable to the next module in the chain is connected.
+To daisy-chain multiple modules on a single UART, each module’s right side requires an additional 8-way pluggable terminal block (black) for connecting the cable to the next module.

 These terminal blocks must be ordered separately: